UWindsor-Robotics-Tech/Proposed-Constitution/Board.md

 ## §3 Head of Events.
 1. One member of the Board shall be Head of Events.
 2. The Head of Events shall have the following duties and authorities:
-    - To propose for ratification by the Board, events which the VGDC will conduct throughout the Fall and Winter Terms (hereinafter "Primary Term") as well as during the Summer and/or Intersession terms,
+    - To propose for ratification by the Board, events which the UWin Robotics will conduct throughout the Fall and Winter Terms (hereinafter "Primary Term") as well as during the Summer and/or Intersession terms,
     - To keep records of all events and the attendance thereof,
     - To present such records upon request to the Board and to the Vice President, and
     - Present requests for funds necessary for operating events to the Treasurer and the Board.